Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

 Second, let $f$ be the coequalizer of $g$ and $h$ in the category P1, so that $f$ is in particular surjective.
 If we had $g(x) \neq h(x)$ for some $x \in X$, we could assume that $x$ is asymptotic to $p(X)$.
 Since $f \circ g = f \circ h$, $f$ would then not be preinjective, a contradiction with its surjectivity.
 Thus $g = h$, and again by considering the identity morphism we see that $f$ is bijective. \end{proof}

-On the object $\{0,1\}^\Z$ of the categories (T/M)1, the binary XOR automaton is the coequalizer of the identity automaton and the flip automaton (by a simple application of Corollary~\ref{cor:ContConnector}), so the above result for regular epis does not hold in these cases.
+On the object $\{0,1\}^\Z$ of the categories (T/M)1, the two-neighbor XOR automaton from Example~\ref{ex:XORMonicness} is the coequalizer of the identity automaton and the flip automaton (by a simple application of Corollary~\ref{cor:ContConnector}), so the above result for regular epis does not hold in these cases.